hanscappelle/windfoil-wind-finder-android-app/README.md

 An overview of wind forecast for given (favorites) location for the coming 10 days plus a detail view of the hourly forecast for each given location

+# Version History

+## 0.1.0

+Initial app release

+# TODO

+- allow for easy location input when adding locations
+- improve UI
+- show weather as an icon, see wmo weather code

 # Resources

 ## Dependencies